gammu/gammu/docs/manual/smsd/config.rst

     .. note:: The environment with message (as is in :config:option:`RunOnReceive`) is not passed to the command.

+.. config:option:: RunOnSent

+    .. versionadded:: 1.36.4

+    Executes a program after sending message.

+    The program will receive optional parameter a message ID and environment with message details as described in :ref:`gammu-smsd-run`.

 .. config:option:: IncludeNumbersFile

     File with list of numbers which are accepted by SMSD.
 The file contains one